elliotjb/Culverin-Engine3D/README.md

 Otherwise you will have to edit it and save changes to recompile it.

 ## EDIT SCRIPTS:
- 1) To edit it, you have to attach it to a GameObject first:
- - Inspector->Add Component-> Script.
+ 1) To edit it, you have to attach it to a GameObject first: Inspector->Add Component-> Script.
  2) You will have to choose between all imported scripts ("Select script...")
- 3) <Edit Script> -> a new window with the code will apepear.
+ 3) <Edit Script>: opens a new window with the code will apepear.
 You can edit it and Save changes (File->Save).

 ## SCRIPTS IN THE INSPECTOR
 - <Edit Script>: open editor window to edit the script.